 As of December 31, 2023, the Company's indebtedness on the Alphia Term Loan Facility is \$5.0 million and \$0.3 million of payable-in-kind ("PIK") interest.
-As discussed below, the total value of the consideration received in connection with the Term Loan Agreement was first allocated to the Warrants (as defined in Note 11) at fair value, with the remainder allocated to debt.
-Accordingly, the Company recorded a debt discount of \$2.2 million on the Alphia Term Loan Agreement (see Note 11 for further discussion).
+As discussed below, the total value of the consideration received in connection with the Term Loan Agreement was first allocated to the Warrants (as defined in "Note 13 - Warrants") at fair value, with the remainder allocated to debt.
+Accordingly, the Company recorded a debt discount of \$2.2 million on the Alphia Term Loan Agreement (see "Note 13 - Warrants" for further discussion).
 Furthermore, the Company incurred debt issuance costs of \$0.2 million.
-The discount and debt issuance costs associated with the Term Loan Agreement are amortized using the effective interest method.
+The discount and debt issuance costs asociated with the Term Loan Agreement are amortized using the effective interest method.
+The Company was not in compliance with test covenants related to the Alphia Term Loan Facility and the debt was callable by the lender.
+As such, the outstanding amount as of December 31, 2023 was included in current liabilities in the Consolidated Balance Sheets.